leptos-rs/leptos/docs/book/src/view/02_dynamic_attributes.md

 places in your application with minimal overhead.

-Note: Using a derived signal like this means that the calculation runs once per signal change per place we access `double_count`; in other words, twice.
+Note: Using a derived signal like this means that the calculation runs once per signal change and once per place we access `double_count`; in other words, twice.
 This is a very cheap calculation, so that’s fine.
 We’ll look at memos in a later chapter, which are designed to solve this problem for expensive calculations.